richgumy/black_sensor/README.md

 Sensors developed using solely a carbon black silicone elastomer composite and the driving electronics.

 Sensor pad array:
-This device is used to give the location of a pressure topology applied to a square pad.
+This device is used to give the location of a pressure topology applied to a carbon black silicone elastomer composite domain.

+Image reconstruction is done using EIDORS.